 As our communities grow, we need to ensure that our airports, roads, utility systems, parks, and public facilities are maintained, upgraded, and expanded as necessary for residents and visitors.
 Care must be taken in these efforts to protect the natural and historical assets of Hawaii.
 We strongly support The Airport Corporation Bill that would allow for an independent administrative system to manage our State’s airports, allowing projects to be completed much faster and more cost-effectively than the current process.
-Lastly, the traffic situation for travel to the West side of Maui has become a great concern.
-Research and financing for a new expanded roadway needs to be imminent.
+Lastly, the traffic situation for travel and from to the West side of Maui has become a great concern, especially regarding proximity of the roadway to the shoreline.
+Research and financing for a new roadway needs to be imminent.

 Approximately 40% of Maui County’s workforce is directly employed by the Visitor Industry.
 We are deeply concerned in the lack of adequate affordable housing and affordable rentals for our workers and consider it an immediate priority.
 We support further modifications to the current Maui County Affordable Housing Bill to allow for more housing that will be affordable for our workforce.